NOAA-EMC/bufr-query/docs/quick_start.rst

 ObsBuilder
 ++++++++++

-:doc:`Obsbuilder <obs_builder>` modules can be executed from the command line directly by running them via python.
+:ref:`Obsbuilder <obs-builder>` modules can be executed from the command line directly by running them via python.

 .. code-block:: bash